shahriarhaque/health-nlp/README.md

-# health-nlp
+# Collection of health related NLP resources

-Collection of health related NLP resources
+* [med-features.txt](https://github.com/shahriarhaque/health-nlp/blob/master/med-features.txt) : A JSON file containing list of health related English prefixes, infixes and suffixes along with the words they appear in.